mgwalker/mgwalker.github.io/index.md

 # My Personal README

 Hello!
 My name is Greg Walker, and you may sometimes see my name pop up as Michael Walker.
 My first name is Michael, but I go by my middle name.
 I apologize in advance if you have trouble finding me in an address book somewhere.
-I use the pronouns he/him.
+My pronouns are he/him.

 ## Who am I?